-Have you noticed that the demand for always on business is more prevalent than ever before?
+Have you noticed that the demand in Canberra for IT support always on business is more prevalent than ever before?
 The need for accessing your files and business resources while on the road or out of office hours is becoming critical, but trying to find the solution to meet these requirements is even harder!
 It’s easy to become overwhelmed which is why we’ve put together this beginner's guide to understanding Desktop as a Service so you can make an informed decision on what’s best for your business.

 What does Desktop as a Service mean?